by Walt Murphy, editor of Eastern Track

 4:30 CO M 4x800 Championship

 EVENT #258--This appears to be a wide-open race.
-Defender Stanford(AA)
+Defender Stanford(AA) lost

-anchor Michael Stember to graduation, but still has a strong foursome
+anchor Michael Stember to graduation, but still has a strong foursome in mark

 Hassell, Jon Stevens, Ryan Hall, and Gabe Jennings.
-Other contenders
+Other contenders include

 Villanova(AJ), Florida(AC), Princeton(AE) and Arkansas(AD).
-Michigan(AF)
+Michigan(AF) will

-have Alan Webb, but may be without Canadian frosh Nate Brannen,
+have Alan Webb, but may be without Canadian frosh Nate Brannen, who has been

 nursing a foot injury.
-Keep an eye on Tennessee(AH) and its frosh
+Keep an eye on Tennessee(AH) and its frosh sensation

-Marc Sylvester, whos capable of a 1:46 split.
+Marc Sylvester, who’s capable of a 1:46 split.

 4:40 CO M 4x800